hirusi/freelancing-in-india-handbook/README.md

 ### Some Gotchas

 ### Constitution of your business

-* Individual and sole proprietorship are different things.
+* Individual and sole proprietorship are **different** things.
 You need a registration under Shops & Establishment Act, 1932, for the latter.
-An individual operates in their personal capacity.
+An individual operates completely in their personal capacity.

 #### GST
 * Export is considered inter-state supply.